London jury acquits Kevin Spacey of sexual assault charges on his birthday

 Tears rolled down Spacey’s cheeks as the final “not guilty” verdict was read.
 It was his 64th birthday.

-Spacey’s wide-ranging testimony climaxed as he choked up speaking of the six years he’d gone without work after sex abuse allegations surfaced against him during the #MeToo movement in the U.S. in 2017.
+Spacey’s wide-ranging testimony climaxed as he choked up speaking of the six years he’d gone without work after sex abuse allegations surfaced against him during the #MeToo movement in the United States in 2017.

 “My world exploded,” Spacey testified.
 “There was a rush to judgment and before the first question was asked or answered I lost my job, I lost my reputation, I lost everything in a matter of days.”